-For over 30 years, Banff Centre International String Quartet Competition has celebrated the art of chamber music while providing career support for emerging string quartets.
+For over 30 years, Banff International String Quartet Competition has celebrated the art of chamber music while providing career support for emerging string quartets.
 Intended as a one-time special event, the first competition was held in 1983 to mark the 50th anniversary of Banff Centre for Arts and Creativity.
 The outstanding success of the first competition inspired organizers to make this a triennial event.

 Past winners have included the St. Lawrence, Miró, Daedalus, Jupiter, TinAlley, Cecilia, Dover, and Rolston String Quartets.
 The competition is open to quartets of all nationalities whose members are all under the age of 35 at the time of the competition.

 If you are unable to make it to Banff, tune into our Livestreams.
 View the BISQC Schedule, broadcasts start a couple of minutes before the concert.

 View video announcement (Livestream on April 30 in Toronto) with Director Barry Shiffman and Rolston String Quartet, the 2016 Laureates.

 View 2019 Brochure Online